ExpressLRS/Docs/docs/software/switch-config.md

 Your transmitter and receiver act differently when “armed” and when “disarmed”.
 When disarmed, the transmitter and receiver are free to adjust their communcation in order to make the LUA and other configuration operations more responsive.
 When "disarmed", everything will appear to be working appropriately but none of the safeguards will be in place and performace will not be what you expect.

-When IsArmed is enabled, these safeguards are enabled:
+When `IsArmed` is enabled, these safeguards are enabled:
-- Dynamic Power is fully activated
+- Dynamic Power is fully enabled
 - All "Button" inputs are disabled
 - All "Joystick" (5-way buttons) are disabled
 - Bump to Share is disabled
-- VTX Admin disabled
+- VTX Admin is disabled
-- Integrated VTX channel change disabled
+- Integrated VTX channel change is disabled
 - Race telemetry mode is enabled
-- Some thermal-based fan controls are adjusted
+- Some thermal-based fan controls are enabled

 Arming is an important part of the performance of the control link.
 Please use Channel 5 (Aux 1) as indicated.
 Also keep in mind that for ExpressLRS, ~1000us is the **disarmed** state and ~2000us is the **armed** state.

 ### I use a 3-pos switch for arm, this software is unusable